Countly/countly-sdk-documentation/unity/current.md

 <p>
   The Unity SDK handles the session automatically.
 After calling the
   <strong>Init</strong> method, the SDK starts the session automatically and extending
   the session after every 60 seconds.
-This value is configurable during initialization.
+This value is configured during initialization.
   It cannot be modified after initialization.
 </p>
 <p>